ZhuravelAndreyVladimirov/To-do-list/README.md

 # To-do-list
-This is my first application written in
+This is my first application written in js